-8.1.2 Tools and Supply
+-8.1.2 Tools And Supply

-Products required for the application of mehendi are as follows:
+Products required for the application of mehndi are as follows:

-- Mehendi is basically a reddish dye used to apply on hands and legs and also on hair. - To apply mehendi in a salon, you would require a pencil mehendi cone, a clear plastic sheet, towel and tissue paper.
+- Mehndi is basically a reddish dye used to apply on hands and legs and also on hair. - To apply mehndi in a salon, you would require a pencil mehndi cone, a clear plastic sheet, towel and tissue paper.